emilyst/hid-nx-dkms/README.md

 Along with Sega Genesis gamepad support, I've also added support for the Nintendo 64 controller for Nintendo Switch Online.

-I've also renamed the driver to `hid-nx` to avoid confusion with the in-kernel module.
+I've since renamed the driver to `hid-nx` to avoid confusion with the in-kernel module.
+I am in the process of refactoring and reformatting the source code to make it easier to understand and maintain.

 License